njseeto/js-algorithms/readme.md

 ### Sorting Algorithms
 - Bubble Sort; sorts an array by comparing 2 elements.
 Goes through the entire array multiple times until all pairs are compared and sorted.
+- Quicksort; divide and conquers an array.
+Uses a pivot element to split the array into two sub-arrays and sorts these sub-arrays recursively.

 ---
 ## Tests